 Green Schools as a Context for Science Learning – What opportunities do school buildings themselves provide for helping students develop a scientific foundation for making choices about energy resources and their use?
 In this exploratory study funded by the National Science Foundation, Project 2061 is gathering data from the field on the feasibility of such an approach and what it might look like.
 Contact: George DeBoer, Principal Investigator, firstname.lastname@example.org

-Improving Science Assessment for English Learners (ELs) – In a study funded by the U.S. Department of Education’s Institute of Education Sciences, researchers at AAAS Project 2061 and WestEd will examine a large set of science assessment items to identify linguistic factors that may account for EL students’ underperformance on tests when compared to non-EL students and propose strategies for improving the items.
+Improving Science Assessment for English Learners (ELs) – In a study funded by the National Science Foundation, researchers at AAAS Project 2061 and WestEd are examining a large set of science assessment items to identify linguistic factors that may account for EL students’ underperformance on tests when compared to non-EL students and propose strategies for improving the items.
 Findings from the study will be particularly timely, given the need for new assessments that are aligned to the Next Generation Science Standards and for more effective measures of what students know regardless of their English language status.
 Contact: George DeBoer, Principal Investigator, email@example.com

 Measuring Students’ Understanding of Energy - Energy issues are central to modern life, so all students need to develop a strong understanding of basic energy concepts.
 A first step is finding out what they already know, how their understanding builds over time, and what conceptual difficulties they are having and why.
 With a grant from the U.S. Department of Education, Project 2061 is designing assessment instruments to evaluate students’ energy knowledge across a range of topics at the elementary, middle, and high school levels.
 Contact: Cari Herrmann-Abell, Principal Investigator, firstname.lastname@example.org